Cabin rentals in North Carolina

 North Carolina has a little bit of everything: city life, mountain getaways, coastal fun, the most visited national park in the country, the Great Smoky Mountains.
 Whether you’re into urban culture or Mother Nature, the state has got you covered.
 Towns run the gamut from tech hubs like Raleigh to smaller bohemian communities like Asheville.
 On the Eastern Seaboard, there’s the port city of Wilmington, home to one of North Carolina’s more popular seaside getaways, as well as the rugged Outer Banks, which span more than 100 miles of pristine coastline.
 And, of course, there’s the largest metropolis, Charlotte, a center for the state’s pro sports franchises as well as the famed Charlotte Motor Speedway.
 One of the country’s top craft beer destinations, North Carolina also boasts more than 340 breweries and gastropubs.

 Spring and fall are generally the best time to visit North Carolina for guaranteed good weather.
 Overall, the summers can be hot and humid, while the winters can bring below-freezing temperatures and snow into the more mountainous regions of western North Carolina.
-The coastal areas are particularly busy during the summers, so plan your trip for shoulder season in late spring or early fall if you want to avoid crowds.
+The coastal areas are particularly busy during the summers, so book one of the state’s cabin rentals for shoulder season in late spring or early fall if you want to avoid crowds.
 The annual Grandfather Mountain Highland Games in July is a great opportunity to come learn about North Carolina’s Scottish heritage.